 The headlamps are designed to give maximum safe illumination under all driving conditions.
-The only adjustment necessary to obtain the results which should he expected is the proper aiming of the headlamps.
-The right and left lenses are interchangeable and can he used satisfactorily on either side.
-The lamps are fitted with standard 1-candle power bulbs for the parking position and pre-focused bulbs having a flanged mounting and employing a 32-candle power filament for city driving and passing, and a 32-candle power filament for country driving.
+The only adjustment necessary to obtain the results which should be expected is the proper aiming of the headlamp.
+The right and left lenses are interchangeable and can be used satisfactorily on either side.
+The lamps are fitted with standard one-candlepower bulbs for the parking position and pre-focused bulbs having a flanged mounting and employing a 32-candlepower filament for city driving and passing, and a 32-candlepower filament for country driving.
 When the main lighting switch is in the driving (right) position, the light beams can be changed to the high or country driving position or to the low or city driving position by depressing and releasing the toe board control switch.